pupilfirst/wd101-scripts/basic-introduction-html-css/css-styling-overrides/README.md

 Hey there, in this lesson we will learn two very key concepts of CSS - the concept of Order and Inheritance.

 ### Cascading order
-The term **cascading** means hierarchical order in which different stylesheet types interact when two styles come into conflict.
+The term **cascading** means hierarchical order in which different style sheet types interact when two styles come into conflict.
 The conflict occurs when two different styles are applied to the same element.

 For these kind of cases, there is an order for stylesheets according to their priority.
 - Browser Defaults.